inbo/oscibio/content/posts/bird-tracking-cartodb-tutorial.md

             marker-fill: #F2D2D3;
         }

-[^3]: Maps can have spaces and punctuation in their name, dataset names use lowercase and underscores.
+[^3]: Maps can have spaces and punctuation in their name, dataset names (which are actually PostgreSQL database tables) use lowercase and underscores.
 [^4]: You'll have to dismiss the [cool](http://blog.cartodb.com/one-click-mapping/), but somewhat obtrusive `Analyzing dataset` pop-up.
+[^5]: If you want to edit the CSS, it's best to always start from a wizard and set most of the options there first.
+Once you start editing the CSS, changes to the wizard options are no longer applied.
+You can only reset this by choosing another visualization from the wizard, which will override all CSS changes.

 ## Create a map of migration speed